 - Google Product Feed: 79$

 WooCommerce vs Shopify: Easy of use

-As we mentioned before, Shopify is a fully hosted platform that allows beginners to create an online website with a drag and drop feature.
+As we mentioned before, Shopify is a fully hosted platform that allows beginners to create an online website with a drag-and-drop feature.
 They also don’t need to worry about performance, compatibility, security, and backup issues.
 After registering, you only design the storefront page to show your products, then install all essential applications for business management.
 However, it is challenging to customize any functionality for the website because Shopify does not support you with this feature.

 WooCommerce vs Shopify: Features

-Each Shopify plan provides various features that help you create an online store and keep track of the business performance.
+Each Shopify plan provides various features that help you create an online store and keep track of business performance.
 No one specific option works for all businesses, but basic features are available.
 You can refer to the following data to make your own decision.